checkinindza/MonopolyNew/README.md

 - Learn more about object-oriented programming
 - Implement the "gameplay" part
 - Implement more test cases

+# So what was actually new to me?

+Honestly?
+Everything about this project was new to me.

+- As I mentioned before, I never used Java
+- I never tried to create a UI
+- Never used build automation tools like Maven/Gradle

+# What I would like to change?

+- There is some repetitive code that I maybe would like to move into their own methods, but haven't decided what would be the best way to do it
+- I've used `setXXXSize` methods which are generally not preferred, you should let layout managers handle all the sizing of your components.
+But as I've had limited time, I've went the quickest route.
+- Get more familiar which layout managers like GridBagLayout and MigLayout.
+Because as far as I know, they're the most flexible, so I guess it would help to keep track of the code in the future.

 # How can you try this out?